 Fatal Frame II: Deep Crimson Butterfly

 Frozen Butterfly Ending - Mio is able to save Mayu from the ritual, taking a final photo that seems to separate her sister from Sae.
 However, Mayu still wishes to go through with the ritual and attempts to have Mio strangle her.
 Mio refuses, pushing Mayu away.
 Mayu admits that she didn't think Mio would truly let them be one, and is okay with living in hell as long as they're together.
-It's shown that Sae wasn't fully exorcized and is still in control of Mayu, Sae is seen laughing in a flashback to the night of the Repentance.
+It's shown that Sae's presence still lingers with Mayu although Mayu is acting of her own accord now.
+Sae is seen laughing in a flashback to the night of the Repentance.
 Mio then realizes she has seen the laughing before, flashing back to when Mayu was injured, and laughing while crying at the same time.
 Mayu tells Mio "let us be together", and then lowers her.
 Mio is next seen with her eyes open, lying on Mayu's lap in the Kurosawa Hall amongst other bodies from the Repentance.
 Mayu tenderly strokes her sister's head.
-After the credits, Mayu is giggling, and putting makeup on Mio's face, as a single tear falls from her eye.
-It's then revealed Mayu is carrying her sister's head.
+After the credits, Mayu is giggling, and putting makeup on Mio's face, as a single tear falls from her eye..

 Shadow Festival Ending - After Mio defeats the Kusabi, she makes her way to the Hellish Abyss.
 Running past her are Veiled Priests trying to flee The Repentance.
 Mayu, sitting in front of the Abyss, tells her sister that she is too late, and that The Repentance is near.
 She says that Mio should have saved herself.
 Mio however replies that running away would never allow her to live with herself, and that she wants to be with her sister, even if it's only for this short time.
 The twins fall together this time, as the Darkness erupts from the Abyss.
 The scene then switches to that of a festival, which the twins, dressed in yukatas, are attending.
 They look up and upon seeing the sky littered with flying lanterns, wish that that day would last forever.
 The scene switches back to the twins being consumed by the Darkness.
 Itsuki is seen with a Crimson Butterfly on his hand, before it flies away, and the Darkness once again engulfs the village.
 In the end the twins covered in a crimson kimono are sitting hand in hand forever together in the Darkness.